Indians in Uganda: British Empire

 In 1895, construction of the Uganda Railway began.
 The Imperial British East Africa Company awarded Alibhai Mulla Jeevanjee, an agent based in Karachi, with the contract to supply the required labour force.
 Jeevanjee recruited his workforce from the Punjab region of British India.
 The first group to arrive had a total of 350 men, and over a six-year period, a total of 31,895 men worked on the project.
 Some died, others returned to India after the end of their contracts, and others chose to stay.
-The population was later bolstered by Gujarati traders called "passenger Indians", both Hindu and Muslim free migrants who came to serve the economic needs of the indentured labourers and to capitalize on the economic opportunities.
+The population was later bolstered by Gujarati traders called "passenger Indians", both Hindu and Muslim free migrants who came to serve the economic needs of the indentured labourers and to capitalise on the economic opportunities.

 Post-British era

 Over time, Indians became prosperous and dominated much of the Ugandan economy, with some acting in the role of 'colonial overseers' for the British regime, which prompted the rise of resentment and Indophobia.
 These resentments came to a crisis when Idi Amin ousted Milton Obote by military coup d'état in 1971.
 The following year, Amin ordered the expulsion of Indians from Uganda.
 As a result, many Indians migrated to the United Kingdom, Canada, the United States, and elsewhere and began rebuilding their lives.

+A portion of the Ugandan American community traces its roots to Uganda’s South Asian population, particularly families of Indian, Pakistani, and Goan origin who had lived in Uganda for generations before the expulsion of Asians from Uganda in 1972.
+Following Idi Amin’s expulsion order, many Ugandan Asians resettled in countries including the United Kingdom, Canada, and the United States, where they and their descendants became part of wider Ugandan diaspora communities abroad.

-After Amin's death, however, more Indians who were born in Uganda started migrating back.
+After Amin's removal from power, however, more Indians who were born in Uganda started migrating back.